Compressibility and volume variations due to composition in multicomponent fluids: Numerical examples for three aqueous solutions

-For, comparison we also plotted some data for a concentrated solution (dead sea) obtained from \cite{krumgalz1982physico}.
-We hence observe a good fit for the reference ocean waters conditions, and an overestimation of density at larger concentrations.
+The plot \ref{fig:sw_dens} shows different estimations of the density at reference conditions.
+For comparison, we also plotted some data for a concentrated solution (dead sea) obtained from \cite{krumgalz1982physico}.
+For the ideal model, we hence observe a good fit for the reference ocean waters conditions, and an overestimation of density at larger concentrations.
+Note that there is no complete agreement between EOS 1980 and TEOS-10 for larger concentrations.

 As a next step we discuss the compressibility.
 We evaluate isothermal compressibility according to \eqref{compressidealbinaryincomp} and compare it with a computation using the seawater-module.
 The latter does not provide the isothermal compressibility directly, but with the available functions: density, speed of sound $U$, heat capacity at constant pressure $\calc_p$ and thermal expansion coefficient $\alpha$, we can compute the exact isothermal compressibility via